 But… teaching isn’t easy.
 If you don’t really know what to tell them, how will you talk?
-We, as parents need information and advice to help us parent better too.
-If your child wants to have an account on Facebook, what rules should he follow?
+We, as parents, need information and advice to help us parent better too.
+If your child wants to have an account on Facebook, what rules should they follow?
 Do you know what to say to them?
 Here is where Facebook can be your best friend.

-Facebook recently launched Parent’s Portal, a new tool that has been created to help parents find answers and basic information.
+Facebook recently launched a Parents Portal, a new tool that has been created to help parents find answers and basic information.

 The advice given below is attributed to Antigone Davis, Head of Global Safety, Facebook and Local Policy Lead.
 (This part of the post is a Guest post on Jeddah Mom by Facebook MENA .)

-Parent’s Portal is a part of the Facebook’s Safety Centre and Bullying Prevention Hub.
-They have compiled together a list of articles, tools and expert advice that can help you talk about online safety with your children.
+Parents Portal is a part of Facebook’s Safety Centre and Bullying Prevention Hub.
+They have compiled a list of articles, tools and expert advice that can help you talk about online safety with your children.